-The seminar makes use of role-play simulation materials and assigned readings.
-The seminar requires consistent and active class participation, weekly journals or guided questionnaires, and a final paper.
-Because of the nature of the course, the amount of information delivered during the first class period, the importance of participating in the first role-play simulation during the first class period, and the historically long waitlists for enrollment in the course, attendance at the first class is absolutely required.
+Because of the nature of the course, the amount of information delivered during the first class period, the importance of participating in the first role-play simulation during the first class period, and the typical waitlists for enrollment in the course, attendance at the first class is absolutely required.
 A student who fails to attend the first class without prior consent of the instructor will forfeit his or her place in the class.
-(Working for an additional week in the summer will not be an acceptable excuse for missing the first week of class.
-Neither will a call-back interview.)
+(Working for an additional week in the summer and call-back interviews are not acceptable excuses for missing the first week of class.)
 Students who are on the waitlist for the course are encouraged to attend the first class, and those who do will be given preference to fill open slots in the class.
-There is a shortened drop period for this course so that students who are waitlisted can enter the class before the second class occurs.
-Thus, students may drop this course without permission only before the second class meeting.
+There is a shortened drop period for this course so that students who are waitlisted can enroll before the second class occurs.
+Thus, students may drop this course without permission only before the second class.

 Because of the similarities between this course and the negotiation course taught at the Fuqua School of Business, a law student may not receive law school credit for both courses.